On the three-point functions in timelike N=1 Liouville CFT: Derivation of the shift relations in the R-sector

 \section{Derivation of the shift relations in the R-sector}

+We will next discuss the shift relations for the Ramond-sector structure constants\footnote{For a slightly different approach to the same problem see \cite{Belavin:2025rtg}.}.
 We start as in the non-supersymmetric and NS-sector cases with the null vector equation.
 In the R-sector the level 1 null vector is (\ref{eq:nullvectorR}).
 In the following we derive, as in the NS-sector, two coupled differential equations which we will use to obtain a single second-order (hypergeometric-type) differential equation for

 The reader not interested in all the detailed calculations leading up to the main differential equation can proceed to the discussion after (\ref{eq: gfinal}). \paragraph{1st equation.} We start with the following expression\footnote{We recall the behaviour of $G(z)$ as $z\rightarrow\infty$ from footnote \ref{fn:Gbhviour}.}